 That calculation works if your customer is buying a pair of socks or a book.
 If your product costs enough to warrant a purchasing committee, the odds that someone sees one advertisement and immediately wants to sign a contract are extremely low.
 Field marketers, email marketers, content marketers, and salespeople will be unhappy with that simple equation because they (justifiably) want their efforts to count, too.

-As a marketer, we want our data captured in our marketing automation platform.
+As a marketer, we want data captured in our marketing automation platform.
 This means, at the very least, actions get associated with an identifiable human in our database.
 Unfortunately, there are a lot of reasons this may not play out as we hoped:

 - Disabled cookies